my-conservation-life/dev-tools/jenkins/README.md

   * _Admin list_: The GitHub username you want to be the admin.

 ## Jobs
+  If nothing is specified below for an option, that means leave it as default.
 * autoPullRequest
   This is a multi-job pipeline that kicks off the PR-Pipeline when Pull Requests are created.
   * **Configuration:**